PharmGKB/PharmCAT/docs/using/VCF-Preprocessor.md

 the path to the bgzip program.

 -o `<dir>` <span class="altArg"><br />or --output-dir `<dir>`</span>
-: Directory to save preprocssed VCF to.
+: Directory to save preprocessed VCF to.
 Default is the parent directory of the input VCF.

 -bf `<name>` <span class="altArg"><br />or --base-filename `<name>`</span>
 : Prefix of the output VCF files.
 Default is sample IDs from the input VCF(s).